-Cross-Testing is a term used by the IRS to describe a retirement plan (usually a profit sharing plan) which has different contribution percentages for different groups of employees.
-For example, the business owners may want to contribute 25% of compensation for themselves, but only 5% of compensation for each of the other employees.
+“Cross-testing” is a term used by the IRS to describe a retirement plan (usually a profit-sharing plan) that has different contribution percentages for different groups of employees.
+For example, the business owners may want to contribute 25 percent of compensation for themselves but only 5 percent of compensation for each of the other employees.

-Because retirement plans cannot discriminate against Non-Highly-Compensated Employees, plans must prove non-discrimination by "testing" benefits "across" the various groups.
+Retirement plans cannot discriminate against non-highly compensated employees; therefore, plans must prove nondiscrimination by testing benefits across the various groups.
 This can sometimes allow the business owners (or favored employee groups) to have larger contributions than the rest of the employees.

-In general, Cross-Testing works if the owner is older than the average age of the other employees.
-This is because they are closer to retirement age and therefore have fewer years to accumulate for retirement.
-With fewer years to accumulate, their individual contribution must be higher than the other employees just to get the same level of benefits at retirement age.
-In some cases we can even get a Cross-Tested plan to work if the average employee is older than the business owner.
+One of the benefits of cross-tested plan is that, if the company owner is older than the average age of the other employees, he or she can often contribute at a higher rate.
+With fewer years to accumulate, his or her individual contribution must be higher than the other employees in order to get the same level of benefits at retirement age.
+In some cases, a cross-tested plan can be created even if the average employee age is higher than the business owner.

 Who may establish a cross-tested plan?